 - More than 250 study abroad options in 35 countries

-- Five federally funded Title VI National Resource Centers, which support teacher training programs and language studies (Latin American Institute, Center for Near Eastern Studies, Center for Southeast Asian Studies, Center for European and Eurasian Studies, and the Asia Institute)
+- Five federally funded Title VI National Resource Centers, which support teacher training programs and language studies:

-- One federally funded Language Resource Center (LRC), the only one of its kind in the U.S. (National Heritage Language Resource Center)
+- One federally funded Language Resource Center (LRC), the only one of its kind in the United States: National Heritage Language Resource Center

 - Awards over $2,000,000 annually in student fellowships and scholarships

 - Distributed $526,000 for faculty and center research grants over the past five years

 - Sponsors and organizes more than 500 free public events annually

 - Hosts about 600 visiting international dignitaries and professional leaders annually

 - Manages more than 300 active agreements with 200 universities and institutions in 50 countries